RUN-Collaborations/font-select-rcl/src/components/fontOption/FontOption.md

 <!-- # FontOption -->
-This component always display the font (without detecting whether or not it is locally installed), with a style injected:
+This clickable example always display the font (without detecting whether or not it is locally installed), with a style injected:
 ```jsx
 import { FontOption } from 'font-detect-rhl';